 i.
 Direct Method

 The Company may undertake the CSR activities directly through its own resources.
-The CSR committee may constitute a team of employees to conduct CSR activities its own.
+The CSR committee may constitute a team of employees to conduct CSR activities on its own.

 ii.
 Indirect Method